-School year Repeat dropout Total
+1 · 1 Repe Drope out Total

-Number % Number % Number %
+School year Number % Number % Number %

-2006/2007 907 316 11,95 425 692 5,61 1333008 17.65
+2006/2007 907.316 11,95 125 692 5,61 1333008 17.65

 2007/2008 1017814 13,57 501508 7,48 1519322 21.05

-2008/2009 - - - 2488682 25.22
+2008/2009 - - 2488682 25.22

-Source: Data from the Ministry of Education official documents (from Table 9 of the main study)
+Source: Data from the Ministry of Education official documents (from Table 9 of the main study).

 Data of Table 3 indicate a fairly high rate of school wastage and that this phenomenon is constantly increasing over time.
-From these aggregate, one may objectively figure out, that wastage rate would certainly be higher in poor regions of the country and particularly in rural milieus.34
+From these aggregate, one may objectively figure out, that wastage rate would certainly be higher in poor regions of the country and particularly in rural milieus.
+(35)

-In the light of the data in figure 3, one may be inclined to accept the fact that there exists nationwide a high rate of school wastage, hence, hypothesis 3 should not be rejected.
+In the light of the data in figure 3, one may be inclined to accept the fact that there exists nationwide a high rate of school wastage.
+Hence, hypothesis 3 should not be rejected.

-4.2.4- Hypothesis 4:

-- The review of the research literature showed the importance of both material and immaterial means in school performance and pupils' attainment.
+- 4.2.3- Hypothesis 4: A better understanding of the difficulties met by (i) poor families in their effort to keep their children at school and (ii) the difficulties met by pupils in their learning acquisition process, allows to define a more efficient help policy scheme from the public authority. - The review of the research literature showed the importance of both material and immaterial means in school performance and pupils' attainment.
 In spite of confirming the above statement, the field work however, indicates on the basis of the opinions of all the populations concerned with school performance and educational management (pupils, parents, teachers, school headmasters, and education directors at wilaya level) that materials and financial means are in fact, determinant in learners' will to study and learners' school performance.

-The incontestability of the vital importance of material and financial means in pupils' school performance stem from the set of Tables 6.1 up to 6.8 35 which refer to the "frequency of handicapping situations for pupils" throughout the nine investigated wilayate (look up these tables in the main study).
+The incontestability of the vital importance of material and financial means in pupils' school performance stem from the set of Tables 6.1 up to 6.8 (36) which refer to the "frequency of handicapping situations for pupils" throughout the nine investigated wilayate (look up these tables in the main study).